qedsoftware/zabbix-mini-IPMI/README.md

 This is an outdated and unsupported version.
-It is suggested to use never one instead:<br />
+It is suggested to use newer one instead:<br />
 https://github.com/nobodysu/zabbix-mini-IPMI

 # mini-IPMI